 Problem Sets

-During the course, there will be five problem sets assigned.
+During the course, there will be six problem sets assigned.
 We put a lot of love into these problems so that they can help train you to become gifted practitioners of probability and computer science.
 Use them as practice.
 Doing well on the problem sets is the best way to prepare for life after CS109 (and the exams).
 Each student is to submit individual work on the problem sets.
-The problem sets will often include coding tasks using Python.
-We also strongly encourage you to learn LaTeX, which is the interchangable markup language for typing math on a computer.
+The problem sets will often include coding tasks, which will be primarily in python.
+We also strongly encourage you to learn LaTex, which is the interchangable markup language for typing math on a computer.
 We will hold review sessions for those of you who are not familiar with python.

-We use "the psetapp", a webapp writen by Chris Piech, for all homework in CS109.
+This quarter in CS109 we are using "the psetapp", a webapp writen by Chris where you can solve your problem sets.
 Importantly, the psetapp allows you to check your work as you go!
-That way, you can get immediate feedback as to whether you have figured out the solution.
-Things to know: 1) The psetapp auto-saves your progress, so you never need to hit a "save" or "submit" button.
-At the deadline, you will no longer be able to edit your work, and we will start grading your current saved solutions.
-(2) You can check your answer as many times as you want.
+That way you can get immediate feedback as to whether you have figured out the solution.
+Things to know: (1) the psetapp auto saves your progress so you never need to hit a "save" button, (2) similarly, you don't need to hit submit.
+At the deadline you will no longer be able to edit your work and we will start grading your current saved solutions (3) You can check your answer as many times as you want.
 There is no penalty for retrying if you didn't get the answer correct the first time.

-After grades are released, you have one week to file a regrade request if you think that points were deducted incorrectly by emailing the teaching team.
+After grades are released, you have one week to file a regrade request if you think that points were deducted incorrectly.
 We reserve the right to regrade your entire pset.

 Late Policy

-• Due Date: The on-time deadline is listed on each pset's homepage in the psetapp (generally at 2 pm Pacific Time).
-This deadline is computer-enforced, so there is no wiggle room.
+• Due Date: The on time deadline will be listed on each assignment writeup (generally at 3p).
 Finishing the assignment by the deadline means that you are in sync with the course.
 Hooray!

-• Extension: CS109 is a fast-paced class, and we encourage you to aim for meeting the deadline for each pset to avoid falling behind on future problem sets (or the midterm / final).
+• Long Extension: CS109 is a fast-paced class and if you need an extension beyond the grace period then you may fall behind on future problem sets (or the midterm / final).
 Having said that, you might have a medical, personal or serious time-management situation which requires an "as long as possible" extension.
 We will give you up until the date when we release solutions.
-This time is set on a per-pset basis but generally is two class days after the problem set was due.
-For example, if the pset was due on Friday, typically an extension would allow you to make changes until the following Wednesday.
-This is the longest extension we can offer.
-You can grant yourself an extension via the psetapp, so you do not need to receive permission from the teaching team, and you do not need to worry about providing a "serious enough" reason for taking the extension.
-However, to encourage students to avoid falling behind, the maximum number of extensions you can take without it impacting your grade is two.
-Once you have already used two extensions, the highest grade you can obtain on psets where you take further extensions past two will be capped at 85%.
+This time is set on a per pset basis but generally is two class days after the problem set was due.
+For example, if the pset was due on Friday, typically the long extension would allow you to make changes until the following Wednesday.
+You can grant yourself an extension of this length via the CS109 pset app.
+If you use more than two of these in the quarter you will need to contact the Head TA (Kelly) for special permission.
+Why must you contact us?
+Because we care and we want to catch issues early.
+In the rare occurence that someone uses more than two of these extensions without getting permission it will impact their course grade.

-• After the Hard Extension Deadline: What if you are not done by the time we release solutions?
+• After the Hard Deadline: What if you are not done by the time we release solutions?
 In general we do not accept work after the solutions have been posted and TAs start grading.
-As such, you should make sure you don't accidentally miss this very hard deadline!
-Having said that, there may be a real crisis that means you are not able to do your work before the solutions are released (e.g. a hospital stay, funeral attendance, etc).
+As such you should make sure you don't accidentally miss this very hard deadline!
+Having said that, there may be a real crisis that means you are not able to do your work before the solutions are released (eg an illness that lasts a week, funeral attendance, etc).
 First, we hope you are well.
 Personal life is so truly important and we respect you doing what you need to do.
-In such an extreme case, you need to contact the course staff (cs109@cs.stanford.edu) as well as your Undergraduate Advising Director, if you are a Stanford student, and we will work something out.
+In such an extreme case you need to contact the course staff (cs109@cs.stanford.edu) as well as your Undergraduate Advising Director and we will work something out.
 Please do contact us as early as possible.

-Warning: Pset3 (the pset before the midterm) will have a shorter extension window than other psets.
+Warning: PSet3 (the pset before the midterm) will have a shortened long extension window.
 Why?
-The pset is due right before the midterm, and we need to release the solutions before the midterm so that students can use them while studying.
-Similarly, Pset5 (the pset before the final) will have an extension deadline which reflects when we need to release solutions.
+The PSet is due on Friday and the midterm is the following Tuesday.
+We release the solutions on Monday so that students can refer to solutions while studying.
+Similarly PSet6 (the pset before the final) will have a long extension deadline which reflects when we need to release solutions.

 Exams

-In addition to the assignments, there will be a midterm and a final exam:
+In addition to the assignments, there will a midterm and a final:

 No Final Alternatives: For a variety of reasons (including university policy), we generally do not provide alternate offerings for the final exam.
 Please make sure that you can attend the final exam at the specified time before enrolling in the class.
 Typically, you will not be able to make the final if you are taking another class at the same time as CS109.
 If you cannot make the final exam, you should plan on taking CS109 in a different quarter.
 If you have a particularly compelling reason for missing the exam, and you contact us the first week of the term, we will look into making an exception to this generally hard set rule.
 If you start the course and for some reason you can't take the exam, we will offer you an incomplete and you can take the final with a future offering of CS109.